awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### DeleteBucketWebsite/DeleteBucketWebsite.go

-This example removes the website configuration for a bucket.
+This example removes the website configuration for an Amazon S3 bucket.

 `go run DeleteBucketWebsite.go -b BUCKET`